 Hailing from Pine Bluff, Arkansas, Barton has a storied career.
 From serving as a political appointee in the USDA during George W. Bush’s administration and through the events of 9/11 to representing the trades before Congress and the Administration, he’s seen it all.
 Barton has some encouraging words for the industry, and notes that while it’s tough right now, we’re already seeing this country come together to tackle the issues at hand.

 If you’re in the HVACR industry, whether a technician or the owner of a multi-million dollar business, the ACCA is constantly fighting on your behalf.
 Since 1928, the ACCA has existed to provide the trades with a voice and fight for the continued growth and advancement of the industry.
 ACCA is known for being a source of technical expertise for the trades, but it also functions as the driving force behind lobbying for contractors as a whole.
-It’s easy for contractors to not know about all of the many ways that ACCA fights for them, but it’s imperative for the trades that the ACCA remains on the front lines.
+It’s easy for contractors to not know about all of the many ways that ACCA fights for them, but it’s imperative for the future of the tradess that the ACCA remains on the front lines.

 Not only does ACCA actively fight for the rights of the HVACR industry in Washington, it acts as a resource for everyone in the trades.
 From providing educational tools and certification pathways to legal advice and networking, it’s not just for owners.
 By utilizing the opportunities the ACCA offers, members can actively participate in the industry and use the tools afforded to set themselves apart in the marketplace.